nicholashibberd/bouncing-vim/README.md

 ### Real delete

-Vim collapses the two functionalities of deleting and cutting.
+Vim conflates the two functionalities of deleting and cutting.

-The `ALT+d` shortcut is provided to do real deletion (cut to the blackhole register in Vim parlance):
+The `ALT+d` (or `<leader>+d`) shortcut provided to do real deletion (cut to the blackhole register in Vim parlance):

 * current line in normal mode
 * selection in visual mode

 ### Home key

-Pressing the home key will bring to the first non-blank character.
+Pressing the home key will bring to the first non-blank character (like `^`).
-Pressing again will bring to the first column, and then it will toggle between the two positions.
+Pressing again will bring to the first column (like `0`).
+After that it will toggle between the two positions.

 A keycode fix is provided for this to work inside Tmux.